PIMRL: Physics-Informed Multi-Scale Recurrent Learning for Burst-Sampled Spatiotemporal Dynamics: Methodology

+We conceptualize the interaction between the micro-scale module ($F_{\text{micro}}$) and the macro-scale module ($F_{\text{macro}}$) as a \textbf{cross-scale message passing} framework, illustrated in Figure \ref{mainmodel1}.
+The process is governed by the following operations:

+First, during a data-rich burst, the micro-module generates a physically-informed ``message" by performing a high-fidelity rollout over $k$ fine steps.
+This message generation process is defined by the \textbf{Micro-module Loop}:

+Next, this message, $\mathbf{u}^{\text{micro}}_{t+k\delta t}$, is passed to the macro-module, which consumes it to correct its own state.
+This state update is described by the \textbf{Macro-module Loop}:

-where the variable $\mathbf{u}$ denotes the physical state.
-The relationship between the micro-time step $\delta t$ and the macro-time step $\Delta t$ is given by $\Delta t = k \delta t$, where $k$ is an adjustable parameter determined by the time stepping of different scales in the real data.
+Finally, after being corrected by the message, the macro-module evolves autoregressively for efficient long-term forecasting.
+This complete, multi-step prediction cycle is summarized by the overall \textbf{PIMRL} process: where the $\mathbf{u}$ denotes the physical state.
+The relationship between the micro-time step $\delta t$ and the macro-time step $\Delta t$ is given by $\Delta t = k \delta t$, where $k$ is an adjustable parameter.